 - i.
 After withdrawal, the student shall rejoin next year in the same semester during which the student has withdrawn. - ii.
-The student shall apply to Dean Academics through HoD stating the reasons for withdrawal along with supporting documents, consent letter from his/her parent/guardian and clearance/no due from all the concerned departments. - Dean Academics shall examine the case and recommend for the approval/ratification from Academic Council (AC) /Academic Standing Committee (ASC). - iv.
+The student shall apply to Dean Academics through HoD stating the reasons for withdrawal, along with supporting documents, consent letter from his/her parent/guardian and clearance/no due from all the concerned departments. - Dean Academics shall examine the case and recommend for the approval/ratification from Academic Council (AC) /Academic Standing Committee (ASC). - iv.
 A student availing temporary withdrawal from the college under the above provision shall be required to pay such fees and/or charges as may be fixed by the AC/ASC for his/her name to be enrolled.
 However, it may be noted that the fees/charges once paid shall not be refundable. - v.
-The total period of completion of the course reckoned from the commencement of the first semester to which the candidate was admitted shall not exceed 7 years for regular entry students and 6 years for lateral entry students in any case including of the period of discontinuance.
+The total period of completion of the course reckoned from the commencement of the first semester to which the candidate was admitted shall not exceed 4 years in any case including of the period of discontinuance.

-16 TERMINATION FROM THE PROGRAM
+16 TERMINATION FROM THE PROGRAMME